ausi/cq-prolyfill/docs/how-it-works.md

 }
 ```

-So this step could (theoretically) be done by a preprocessor on the server side to speed up the script.
+This step could be done by the [PostCSS plugin](postcss.md) on the server side to speed up the script.

 ## Step 2